augustss/verse-semantics/Book/docs/16_live_variables.md

 Inside a `batch` block, variable updates occur immediately but notifications to awaiting tasks and reactive constructs are deferred.
 When the batch completes, all pending notifications fire in the order their triggers occurred, but observers see the final consistent state rather than intermediate values.

+If the same notification occurs twice, only the first of them will be delivered.

 Batch expressions nest: notifications are delayed until all enclosing batches complete.
 This composability ensures that no matter how deeply nested your code, you can guarantee atomic updates of related variables.

 The body of a batch must not have the `<suspends>` effect—all operations must complete immediately.
 This ensures batch blocks have well-defined boundaries and can't leave the system in an inconsistent state by suspending mid-update.